riccardoperra/ngx-reactive-loading/README.md

 ##### Event logger

 With the event logger, there will be a default eventListener to the loading store that will log all loading property changes automatically in the console.
-Providing the `name` option, the log will include also that name to differentiate it.
+Providing the `name` option, the log will include also that will name it.

 ```ts
 // feature.module.ts